 Amazon Web Services (AWS) is a cloud computing service that provides hosting and storage of data, applications, and other services.
 AWS CloudFormation is a template-driven engine for provisioning new IT infrastructures, such as Amazon EC2 instances or Amazon S3 buckets.
 These templates can be used to create the “infrastructure as code” to deploy an application with repeatable success.
 It also helps you save time by providing preconfigured components like security groups and VPCs that are ready to use when composing your stack.
 This blog will cover how easy it is to get started with AWS CloudFormation!

 What is AWS CloudFormation?

 AWS CloudFormation is an infrastructure as code service by Amazon Web Services (AWS), available at no cost.
 It allows users to create collections of related AWS resources and provision them in an orderly and predictable fashion.
-Its main benefits are that it encourages users to document their architectures using templates, provides the ability to deploy new versions into production with minimal downtime, and enables applications to be deployed on multiple regions for high availability.
+Its main benefits are that it encourages users to document their architectures using templates, provides the ability to deploy new versions into production with minimal downtime, and enables applications to be deployed in multiple regions for high availability.

 CloudFormation provides a single interface for launching and managing instances and other resources in an orderly and predictable fashion.
 By allowing you to configure your entire application stack through a simple JSON or YAML template, CloudFormation eliminates the need for most manual instance configuration tasks that would otherwise require SSH access to each instance.

 Now, we know what cloud formation is.
 “Why should I care about it?” you might be wondering.
 I’m pleased if you asked this from the start.